carj/pyPreservica/docs/index.rst

   .. py:method::  all_descendants(folder_reference)

-    Return the all child entities recursively of a folder or repository down to the assets using a lazy iterator.
+    Return all child entities recursively of a folder or repository down to the assets using a lazy iterator.
     The paging is done internally using a default page size of 50 elements.
 Callers can iterate over the result to get all children with a single call.